ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ```

 ### Step 5: Try out the REST-API
+run ```mvn clean compile``` and then start the ExampleApplication in your IDE.
 You can now make following request:

 ```
 GET http://localhost:8080/taskana/api/v1/classifications